 - (A) Responses.
 Responsive briefs are due within 14 days after service of the supporting brief. - (B) Replies.
 Any reply briefs are due within 7 days after service of the response brief. - (3) Extensions.
-The court may extend response and reply deadlines, but only for good cause. - (4) Time.
-Time will be computed under Fed.
-R. Civ.
-P. 6. - (5) Summary Ruling on Failure to Respond.
+The court may extend response and reply deadlines, but only for good cause. - (4) Summary Ruling on Failure to Respond.
 The court may summarily rule on a motion if an opposing party does not file a response within the deadline. - (d) Routine or Uncontested Motions.
 A party filing a routine or uncontested motion must also file a suitable proposed order.
 The court may rule upon a routine or uncontested motion before the response deadline passes, unless: - (1) the motion indicates that an opposing party objects to it; or - (2) the court otherwise believes that a response will be filed.